a-endari/A.E.L.L.A/docs/USAGE.md

 # 📖 Usage Guide

-Learn how to use A.E.L.L.A.
-(Universal Language App) effectively.
+Learn how to use AELLA effectively.

 ---